 E-Bike campaign/crossing consultation

-Action: Alexandra to keep group updated.
+Action: Alexandra to reach out to new councillors, and the Hackney Parks Forum, to keep group updated.

 Biodiversity and tree damage